Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Now that we have classified road segments by signal and no signal, we can run the following simple query to get the length of each geography in meters:

 ```
-select signal, sum(st_length(geom)/1000)::int as total_km
+select signal_category, sum(st_length(geom)/1000)::int as total_km
 from GEOLAB.GEOGRAPHY.OSM_NL_NOT_COVERED
-group by signal;
+group by signal_category;
 ```

-We now know that we have 13,290 km with good coverage and 2,978 with poor/no coverage.
-Interestingly, that is about 18 % of the NL roads!
+We now know that we have 13,923 km with good coverage and 2,346 with poor/no coverage.
+Interestingly, that is about 15 % of the NL roads!

 Lastly, with this layer, we can add it to our CARTO map and visualize the road segment according to the signal feature we created.